Step 1: Prerequisites and Application Requirements

 - Proof of legal U.S. residency is required prior to any offer of acceptance.

-Test of English as a Foreign Language (TOFEL) – If Required
+Test of English as a Foreign Language (TOEFL) – If Required

 - The TOEFL is required for all applicants submitting coursework from foreign schools